 (the words for these may vary depending on the child/teacher)

 Simple right?
 They sell a wooden letters kit which have all of these pieces in it for about $30 but I wanted to make it cheaper.
+(Since posting this article Learning Resources has also come out with a similar plastic set of letters for around $30 here.)
 So I turned to you guys on Facebook to help me out – and I got some great ideas!!
 I checked out Michaels and the Dollar Tree, but ultimately ended up buying an Elmer’s foam board at Walmart.
 It cost $2.97 and came in a variety of colors.

 The small sticks picture wouldn’t load right but it looks exactly like the large sticks, just half the size.
 I was able to find a template for the large curves (which is why the look nice) but not for the small curves (so they’re a bit mishapen and crooked!).
 However when we go to therapy next week I am going to trace the small curves on a piece of paper for a template and re-do them!